 The award for best classical choreography went to David Bintley for Cinderella, danced by Birmingham Royal Ballet.
 Bintley is currently in Japan, so the award was accepted on his behalf by Elisha Willis of BRB, who danced the title role at the first performance.

 The award for best modern choreography went to Akram Khan for Vertical Road.
 The award was accepted by Farooq Chaudhry, the Akram Khan Company’s producer, who explained why Khan, who recently suffered an injury, couldn’t be there – he’s “on his back on a table, having his Achilles tendon seen to”.

-The award for outstanding female performance (classical) went to Sophie Martin of Scottish Ballet, who will be the Dancer of the Month in the February issue of our sister magazine Dancing Times.
+The award for outstanding female performance (classical) went to Sophie Martin of Scottish Ballet, who will be the Dancer of the Month in our February issue.

 The award for outstanding male performance (modern) went to Sidi Larbi Cherkaoui for Dunas, his collaboration with flamenco dancer María Pagés.
 Accepting his award, Cherkaoui thanked Pagés: “If she didn’t dance like that, I wouldn’t dance like that beside her”.